Electronics Technician (Biomedical)

 In order to qualify, you must meet the experience requirements described below.
 Experience refers to paid and unpaid experience, including volunteer work done through National Service programs (e.g., Peace Corps, AmeriCorps) and other organizations (e.g., professional; philanthropic; religious; spiritual; community; student; social).
 You will receive credit for all qualifying experience, including volunteer experience.
 Your resume must clearly describe your relevant experience; if qualifying based on education, your transcripts will be required as part of your application.
 Additional information about transcripts is in this document.

-Specialized Experience: One year of specialized experience which includes providing service or installation of medical and dental diagnostic imaging equipment such as: sterilizer, low capacity radiographic (x-ray) equipment, dialysis equipment, electrical beds or basic laboratory equipment; performing troubleshooting of electronic components or medical equipment problems; and providing training or guidance to other technicians.
-This definition of specialized experience is typical of work performed at the next lower grade/level position in the federal service (GS-08).
+Specialized Experience: One year of specialized experience which includes providing service or installation of medical and dental diagnostic imaging equipment such as: Troubleshoot, maintain, and repair sophisticated medical and nonmedical equipment in a Medical Treatment Facility (MTF); Provide consultation and technical instructions to members of a medical team; Diagnose a multiple of medical equipment too include: radiographic equipment, dialysis equipment, patient monitoring systems, Information Technology systems (connected to medical equipment), dental equipment, sterilizers, ventilators, surgical equipment.
+This definition of specialized experience is typical of work performed at the next lower grade/level position in the federal service (GS-10).

 Electronics technicians may have gained experience assisting in work situations including: